Albert-Alvarez/amp-view/installation.md

-1. Download the software installer from: <https://we.tl/nY6p95vb4F>.
+1. Download the software installer from: <EMPTY>.
 A *rar* file will be downloaded.

 2. From all the files downloaded, click on *setup* app file.
 If you receive a Windows warning asking for permission for continuing with the installation process, click *Yes*.
 A window will appear, corresponding to the installer of AmpVIEW.